 Here again the major league rule may differ from the betting rule.
 For betting purposes, the starting pitcher must throw at least the first pitch.
 For major league records, he is the guy written into the starting lineup card.

-your bookmakers probably have posted rules and regulations.
+Your bookmakers probably have posted rules and regulations.
 If not, or if they do not cover some potential incident, ask.
 If they have no stipulation, suggest your own.
-Knowing the rules in advance can avoid some bitter and expensive battles down the road.